In this Section

 Assume that requests to a service are normally served by servers S1, S2, and S3.
-To direct all requests for image content from the images directory in the Web server to a different set of servers, say S4 and S5, do the following:
+To direct all requests for image content from the images directory in the web server to a different set of servers, S4 and S5, do the following:

-- Use Rule for the Service on the BASIC > SERVICES > Services section to create a content rule for requests matching the URL /images/* as shown below: (For detailed instructions on creating a content rule, refer to online help).
+- Use Rule for the service in the BASIC > SERVICES > Services section to create a content rule for requests matching the URL /images/* as shown below: (For detailed instructions on creating a content rule, refer to online help).

 - Add one or more servers for this content rule (S4 and S5 in this case) using the Server option under Add.
 Adding servers for content rules is similar to adding servers for a service.
 Any future requests matching /images/* will be now directed to one of the servers added to this content rule (S4, S5) instead of being sent to the servers associated with the parent service (S1, S2, S3).